hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/graber.md

 - **Mock Realistic Data:**  The mocked return values for functions like `id_product`, `name`, `description_short` should be realistic to cover more of the possible behaviours of the system, but don't necessarily need to be actual data, as long as they are valid inputs and outputs in the right format.
 - **Error Scenarios:** Add tests specifically for various error scenarios that might occur within the different functions of the graber file.
-- **Complex Data Structures:** If your functions deal with complex data structures, think carefully about how to represent them in the test data using `hypothesis` or other strategies.
+- **Complex Data Structures:** If your functions deal with complex data structures, think carefully about how to represent them in the test data using `hypothesis` or other Startegies.

 Remember to replace the placeholder tests and mocks with your actual tests that specifically cover the logic and the expected behavior of your code.
 These example tests serve as starting points to guide you.
 Remember to test each function individually (and their interactions).